input-output-hk/nix-inclusive/README.md

-# Whitelist function for Nix
+# Inclusive file selection function for Nix

-This is simply a function that helps whitelisting files from more complex directory structures.
+This is simply a function that helps selecting files from more complex directory structures.

 This is sometimes preferrable over simple filters or gitignore implementations